 This section should show the amount of indirect costs and the base amount on which it is determined.
 A copy of the current NICRA must be submitted for recipient and sub-recipient(s) as applicable.
 Inclusion of indirect costs must be in compliance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards, (OMB Circular 2 CFR Part 200).

-Applicants are reminded that headquarters costs not dedicated entirely to the R&P Program may not be charged to the program.
+Applicants are reminded that national management costs not dedicated entirely to the R&P Program may not be charged to the program.
+Applicants should also articulate this indirect cost breakdown in the National Management Budget Narrative